Matheus2212/js-validation-notification/README.md

 # JS_Validation
 A vanilla JS script to validate  forms.
 It is based on Google's Material Design.

-It uses the DOMContentLoaded event to set all up.
+First it was using the DOMContentLoaded event to set all up, but that doesn't work nicely on AJAX/single-page applications, so I've changed to use a "manual trigger" to this.

 ---